mdn/content/files/en-us/web/api/contentindex/add/index.md

       contain a {{domxref('FetchEvent')}}.
     - The `id`, `title`, `description` or
       `url` are missing, not of type {{jsxref('String')}}, or an empty {{jsxref('String')}}.
-    - The items referenced by `icons` are not of image type.
+    - One of item in `icons` are not of image type, or fetching one of item in `icons` failed with network error.

 ## Examples